-- Petitions submitted to the council must include: - i.
-A clear and concise statement covering the subject of the petition.
-It should state what action the petitioner wishes the council to take and include any request that the petition be considered at a Committee, Scrutiny Panel or Full Council Meeting. - ii.
+- Petitions submitted to the Council must include: - A clear and concise statement covering the subject of the petition.
+It should state what action the petitioner wishes the Council to take and include any request that the petition be considered at a Committee, Scrutiny Committee or Full Council Meeting. - ii.
 This statement should be printed on each page so it is clear that every signatory has assented to their inclusion and is fully aware of what they are supporting. - iii.
-The name, address, postal code and signature of each person supporting the petition, - iv.
-A minimum of 50 signatures of people who live, work or study in the Rutland area.
+The name, address, postal code and signature of each person supporting the petition; a minimum of 50 signatures of people who live, work or study in the Rutland area. - iv.

-- v.
 The contact details address and name of the lead petitioner, who must live, work or study in the Rutland area.
 This is the person we will contact to explain how we handle the petition.
-In the absence of a clear contact point, we will contact signatories to the petition to agree who should act as the petition organiser. - Petitions should be submitted to the Corporate Support Team Manager at:
+In the absence of a clear contact point, we will contact signatories to the petition to agree who should act as the petition organiser.

-Email:corporatesupport@rutland.gov.ukTel:01572 720991
+Petitions should be submitted to the Democratic Services Manager at:

+Email: democraticservices@rutland.gov.uk

+Tel: 01572 720993

-Corporate Support Rutland County Council Catmose Oakham Rutland LE15 6HP
+Democratic Services Team Rutland County Council Catmose Oakham Rutland LE15 6HP

-- If you would like to present your petition to a Committee, Scrutiny or Full Council meeting, or would like your councillor or someone else to present it on your behalf, please contact the Corporate Support Team (Contact details above) at least 10 working days before the meeting and they will talk you through the process. - If you want to submit a petition to a specific meeting of the Council, or any Scrutiny or Committee meeting you must give notice in writing to the Corporate Support Team providing details of the subject matter and number of signatures by no later than 4.30 pm on the second working day before that meeting (e.g. for a meeting on a Monday, by 4.30 pm on the preceding Thursday).
-The person submitting the petition must also indicate who will present the petition to the meeting. - There are a wide range of issues that can be addressed by petitions, as such the Director for Resources will identify the most appropriate way of dealing with the petition having regards to all relevant factors.
+- If you would like to present your petition to a Committee, Scrutiny or Full Council meeting, or would like your councillor or someone else to present it on your behalf, please contact the Democratic Services Team (Contact details above) as soon as possible before the meeting and they will talk you through the process. - If you want to submit a petition to a specific meeting of the Council, or any Scrutiny or Committee meeting you must give notice in writing to the Democratic Services Team providing details of the subject matter and number of signatures by no later than midday pm on the tenth working day before that meeting (e.g. for a meeting on a Monday, by midday on the second preceding Monday).
+The person submitting the petition must also indicate who will present the petition to the meeting. - There are a wide range of issues that can be addressed by petitions, as such the Strategic Director for Law and Governance will identify the most appropriate way of dealing with the petition having regards to all relevant factors.
 See Section 6 "How Will the Council Respond to Petitions" below.